The Child Foretold:

 Riddle was probably hugging himself with glee at that development.
 He had effectively colonized the Ministry as his publicity department, and they were earnestly teaching the whole wizarding world to be afraid of him.

-Mind you, such theories, that the speaking of someone’s name makes him able to hear you, have long been used in other stories by other writers.
+Mind you, such theories — that the speaking of someone’s name makes him able to hear you — have long been used in other stories by other writers.
 It’s a fairly classic fantasy trope.
+But there is no indication in books 1–6 that anyone had ever done that.
 And the magical technology for doing such a thing was clumsily retrofitted into DHs.
 But the first war was not conducted under the conditions that arose in DHs.
 So we need some other explanation for the ww’s squeamishness about speaking the name of their enemy.

 When you stop and think about it, something like this would have made information gathering fairly easy for the DEs.
 Particularly for Tom’s moles in the Ministry.
 Even though it does make Albus come across as a fool, and an ignorant fool at that, for insisting on calling Tom by his (bogus) title.
 Which I doubt is what Rowling intended.